remotivelabs.broker

 Arguments:

-- *frames: One or more tuples, each containing namespace and list of frames to subscribe to.
+- *frames: One or more tuples, each containing namespace and sequence of frame metadata to subscribe to.

 - on_change: Whether to receive updates only on change.